A look at the main candidates in Pakistan national elections

 IMRAN KHAN, TEHRIK-E-INSAF PARTY

-Longtime Pakistani politician Imran Khan heads the center-right Pakistan Tehrik-e-Insaf party.
-Khan, who is expected by many to be the next prime minister, faces his stiffest competition from the Pakistan Muslim League party.
-Khan acquired a reputation as a playboy during his international career as cricket player, but returned to Pakistan to embrace conservative Islam.
+Former cricket player Imran Khan heads the center-right Pakistan Tehrik-e-Insaf party.
+He is expected by many to be the next prime minister but faces his stiffest competition from the Pakistan Muslim League.
+Khan acquired a reputation as a playboy during his cricket career but has embraced conservative Islam as a politician.
 He has denigrated Pakistan’s liberals, expressed support for a Taliban-style justice system and aligned himself with radical religious leaders.

 Khan’s party, which he founded in 1996, did not made a strong showing until 2013, when it became the third-largest party in parliament.
 Khan has been a strident critic of Nawaz Sharif, vowing a “new Pakistan” free of corruption.
 He is widely seen as a preferred choice of the military.